ShawonAshraf/FinalsScheduleGetter/README.md

 - [x] Then a brute force algorithm that searches the entire file, all the text, one by one.
 - [x] Search params : courseID and section number.
 Apparently that's what you use to look for right?
 - [x] If your course is found, will return courseID, section, date, time and room number of exam
+- [x] Will write your schedule to to a text file as well!
 - [x] Since a brute force algorithm runs in, it's slow.
 It was a quick hack, so no optimization.
 (You can if you want, contributions are welcome!)